cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

                                 CommandRoutes cmds
 ```

-Now that we can route a list of commands let’s think about how the
+Now that we can route a list of commands, we’ll think about how the
-schema for a plugin.
+schema for a plugin should look.
 Let’s assume we already have the route for all
 the commands.
-Then it’s simply a case of prepending the plugin name:
+Now it’s simply a case of prepending the plugin name:

 ```haskell
 type PluginRoute plugin cmdRoutes = plugin :> cmdRoutes
 ```

 So finally let’s convert a list of `PluginType`s to a servant
 schema.
-We already have all the building blocks so it’s fairly easy:
+We already have all the building blocks, so it’s fairly easy:

 ```haskell
 type family PluginRoutes list where